gavinsmit/connect_demo/frontend/README.md

 ## Project Setup

+* Install the following operating system dependencies

+    nodejs version 24.x.x or later

-* Change to the frontend repo's directory
+* Change to the frontend directory

 ```sh
 cd frontend
 ```

-* Execute these commands when in the repo's directory
+* Execute these commands when in the directory

 ```sh
 npm install